sympower/dt-data-load-tool/docs/website/docs/general-usage/destination-tables.md

 Every time you run this pipeline, a new schema will be created in the destination database with a datetime-based suffix.
 The data will be loaded into tables in this schema.
 For example, the first time you run the pipeline, the schema will be named `mydata_20230912064403`, the second time it will be named `mydata_20230912064407`, and so on.

-## Loading data into existing tables not created by dlt
+## Loading data into existing tables not created by data_load_tool

-You can also load data from `dlt` into tables that already exist in the destination dataset and were not created by `dlt`.
+You can also load data from `data_load_tool` into tables that already exist in the destination dataset and were not created by `data_load_tool`.
 There are a few things to keep in mind when doing this:

 If you load data into a table that exists but does not contain any data, in most cases, your load will succeed without problems.
-`dlt` will create the needed columns and insert the incoming data. `dlt` will only be aware of columns that exist on the discovered or provided internal schema, so if you have columns in your destination that are not anticipated by `dlt`, they will remain in the destination but stay unknown to `dlt`.
+`data_load_tool` will create the needed columns and insert the incoming data. `data_load_tool` will only be aware of columns that exist on the discovered or provided internal schema, so if you have columns in your destination that are not anticipated by `data_load_tool`, they will remain in the destination but stay unknown to `data_load_tool`.
 This generally will not be a problem.

-If your destination table already exists and contains columns that have the same name as columns discovered by `dlt` but do not have matching datatypes, your load will fail, and you will have to fix the column on the destination table first, or change the column name in your incoming data to something else to avoid a collision.
+If your destination table already exists and contains columns that have the same name as columns discovered by `data_load_tool` but do not have matching datatypes, your load will fail, and you will have to fix the column on the destination table first, or change the column name in your incoming data to something else to avoid a collision.

-If your destination table exists and already contains data, your load might also initially fail, since `dlt` creates special `non-nullable` columns that contain required mandatory metadata.
+If your destination table exists and already contains data, your load might also initially fail, since `data_load_tool` creates special `non-nullable` columns that contain required mandatory metadata.
 Some databases will not allow you to create `non-nullable` columns on tables that have data, since the initial value for these columns of the existing rows cannot be inferred.
 You will have to manually create these columns with the correct type on your existing tables and